Report

 Average Annual Loss and Probable Maximum Loss Scenarios

-On the other hand, the Probable Maximum Loss reflects the value of loss that there is a 1% likelihood of surpassing.
+The Probable Maximum Loss, on the other hand, reflects the value of loss that there is a 1% likelihood of surpassing.
 In simpler terms, it represents the worst-case scenario, indicating the maximum amount an organization can expect to lose.

-Ultimately, the event duration metric enables organizations to understand whether they should develop more robust governance policies.
+Ultimately, the event outage metric enables organizations to understand whether they should develop more robust governance policies.
 For instance, implementing more efficient workflows or automating specific response tasks can reduce event time and minimize damages.

 Compliance Analysis and Upgrade ROI